xidhu/attendance-marker/README.md

 - Open our extension.
 - Click take attendance either in chat mode or Live mode
-- Attendance will be downloaded in default download folder.
+- Attendance will be downloaded on default download folder.

  **Modes**